nguyenmp/docs-v2/content/influxdb/v2.0/reference/rc0-upgrade-guide.md

 [`influx export`](/influxdb/v2.0/reference/cli/influx/export/) and
 [`influx apply`](/influxdb/v2.0/reference/cli/influx/apply/).)

-You should see a list of the resources being created in your new instance.
+This displays a list of the resources being created in your new instance.
-Assuming everything went ok, you can feel free to delete the bucket created during the setup.
+Assuming everything succeeded, you can feel free to delete the bucket created during the setup.

 ```sh
 $ influx export all -c influx_old | influx apply -c default